Benefits of Nuclear

 Most dense source of energy

 The amount of energy that is released through a fission event is literally off the charts, when compared to that of the next-most dense type of energy, kerosene oil.
-We’ve learned that one fission releases 200,000,000 electron volts (EVs), compared to 2 EVs released when a hydrocarbon bond is broken by being burned.
+We’ve learned that one fission releases 200,000,000 electron volts (EVs), compared to 2 EVs released when a chemical hydrocarbon bond is broken by being burned.
 The difference is difficult to portray without using a logarithmic chart, which is, apparently, for quitters.
 It may be easier to mentally compare these quantities by comparing your roundtrip to and from a store 1 mile away with the roundtrip you’d need to make to the sun and back (90 million miles away from the earth), which totals 180 million miles, leaving you with enough excess to make a dozen roundtrips to the moon (250,000 miles away) and back, as well.

 Sources: World Nuclear Association, The Physics of Uranium and Nuclear Energy